MicrosoftDocs/xamarin-docs/docs/essentials/open-browser.md

 using Xamarin.Essentials;
 ```

-The Browser functionality works by calling the `OpenAsync` method with the `Uri` and `BrowserLaunchType`.
+The Browser functionality works by calling the `OpenAsync` method with the `Uri` and `BrowserLaunchMode`.

 ```csharp